Al Souk Al Kabir

-Al Souk Al Kabir, literally meaning The Big Market, saw an influx of traders from India in the early 20th century who eventually settled in the area.
+Al Souk Al Kabir (السوق الكبير), also referred to as Grand Souq, Bur Dubai, is a locality in Dubai, United Arab Emirates that refers to the Souq in Bur Dubai.

-Important landmarks in Al Souk Al Kabir include the Al Bastakiya district, Al Fahidi Fort, Dubai Museum, Bank of Baroda and the Hindu temple of Dubai.
+Important landmarks close to the Al Souk Al Kabir include the Al Fahidi Historical Neighborhood and the Al Fahidi Fort.

 History

 Bur Dubai (in Arabic: بر دبي) translates to 'Mainland Dubai' and is the oldest historical neighborhood of Dubai.
-Al Souq Al Khabir (Meena Bazaar) is located in the north of the area, close to Dubai Creek.
-The Bani Yas tribe settled here in the 19th century, whom were of Najdi origin in modern-day Saudi Arabia.
+Al Souq Al Khabir is located in the north of the area, close to Dubai Creek.
+The Bani Yas tribe settled here in the 19th century, whom were of Najdi origin.
 Dubai creek served as a minor port for dhows, a traditional wooden boat, coming from India and East Africa.
 This area also played an important part in Dubai's pearl and fishing industry.

 Modern times

 The area is well known for its many textile shops and markets, predominantly selling South Asian fashion and accessories.
 Amongst the majority of textile shops are tailors, gold shops, electronics and other small businesses.
 There are also various food outlets, restaurants and cafes.

-Two key roads called Cosmos Lane, its original name since the early 1970s, before becoming more popularly named 'Meena Bazaar' and Al Fahidi Street attract shoppers.